Liebertwolkwitz: Church

-The Battle of the Nations
+The Battle of Leipzig

-Monarchenhügel (Monarchs' Hill), part of the higher ground within the territory of Liebertwolkwitz, is of particular historical significance.
+Monarchenhügel (Monarchs Hill), part of the higher ground within the territory of Liebertwolkwitz, is of particular historical significance.
 It was from here, in October 1813 as fighting reached its climax, that the Austrian Emperor, the Russian Czar and the Prussian King oversaw their armies against Napoleon in the four-day Battle of Leipzig.
 Casualties were high on both sides, but the coalition of the three emperors won, turning the tide of the Great War (as it was known to the English at the time) decisively against the French.
 One victim of the battle was a church organ which had been built back in 1725 by Zacharias Hildebrandt, a contemporary and friend of Bach.

 Two days before the climax, the so-called "Cavalry Clash of Liebertwolkwitz" ("Gefecht bei Liebertwolkwitz") in open countryside to the south of the town took place.
 The Prussian Dragoon Lieutenant Guido von der Lippe attacked the French Marshal Murat who was poorly protected, but was nevertheless able to get away from von Lippe who was diverted by a French equerry who himself was killed while Murat fled.
 The skirmish was immortalised much later in a painting by Richard Knötel.

 There is also a memorial, erected in 1852, on the Galgenberg (Leipzig/Markkleeberg)|Galgenberg, the hilltop which was Napoleon's command post in the early part of the battle and later, briefly, of the three coalition emperors.